-Grandma has left you some money, or the bank of mum and dad has lent you some.
+Grandma has left you some money, or mum and dad have lent you some.
 You decided to use the money to get on the housing ladder with your partner.
-How exciting!
+Brilliant.

-Now that you own a valuable asset, it is time to think about what would happen if you were no longer around.
-If you arranged a mortgage you probably did the sensible thing and took out life insurance?
-So that your partner would not be left paying your half as well, but what about the stake you actually own in the property?
-In other words, who should have the house (or the cash if it were sold)?
+Now you own a valuable asset, you need to think about what would happen if you were no longer around.
+If you arranged a mortgage you probably took out life insurance so that your partner would not be left paying your half as well.
+But, what about the stake you actually own in the property?
+Have you set out how much of the property actually belongs to you?

 A declaration of trust can also deal with issues such as contributions to the mortgage and who should pay for repairs and bills.

-Thinking about death is not easy, particularly if you are in your 20’s and no couple starting out together wants to think about what could go wrong.
-You are buying a home together so you are probably feeling confident about the future but deciding on basic questions of ownership now will help protect you both if that unfortunate day does come.
+Thinking about death is not easy, particularly if you are in your 20’s, and no couple starting out together wants to think about what could go wrong.
+You are buying a home together so you are probably feeling confident about the future, but making some decisions now will help protect you both if things do go wrong.